Universal Basic Income Defined

 We are experiencing the greatest economic and technological shift in human history, and our institutions can’t keep up.
 Without Universal Basic Income, we will see opportunities shrink as more and more work gets performed by software, AI, and robots.
 Markets don’t work well when people don’t have any money to spend.
 Universal Basic Income is a vital step to helping society transform through the greatest automation wave in human history.

 For a detailed account of why we need UBI, read Andrew’s book The War on Normal People.

 What impact would Universal Basic Income have on the economy?

 The Roosevelt Institute found that adopting an annual $12,000 basic income for every adult U.S. citizen over the age of 18 would permanently grow the economy by 12.56-13.10 percent—or about $2.5 trillion by 2025—and it would increase the labor force by 4.5-4.7 million people.

 This is because putting money in people’s hands grows the economy, particularly when those people need the money and will spend it.
 Imagine a small town in Missouri with 5,000 qualifying residents.
 A $12,000 UBI would bring an extra $60 million of additional income into the community, most of which would be spent locally.
 Then imagine that playing out in every community in the country, big and small.
 Communities everywhere will have more vibrant local economies, creating more jobs and leading to new businesses.

 Wouldn’t that cause rampant inflation?

 The federal government recently printed $4 trillion for the bank bailouts in its quantitative easing program with no inflation.
-Our plan for a Universal Basic Income uses money already in the economy.
+Our plan for a Universal Basic Income uses mostly money already in the economy.
 In monetary economics, leading theory states that inflation is based on changes in the supply of money.
-Our UBI plan has no changes in the supply of money because it is funded by a Value-added Tax.
+Our UBI plan has minimal changes in the supply of money because it is funded by a Value-added Tax.